help-me-mom/ng-mocks/README.md

 ## Motivation and easy start

-Angular testing is fun and easy until you've met complex dependencies, and setting up the `TestBed` becomes really annoying and time consuming.
+Angular testing is fun and easy until you've met complex dependencies, and setting up the `TestBed` becomes really annoying and time-consuming.

 `ng-mocks` helps to bring fun and ease back allowing developers **to create [mock child components](#how-to-create-a-mock-component)**